Egypt

 Regulation of Professional Accountants and Auditors of Non-Listed Entities

-In order to become registered by the Ministry, one must have graduated from a university program with a degree in accounting, maintain membership and certificate from the Syndicate of Commerce - Accountants and Auditors Section (SOC) and have completed the necessary paper work.
-As such, SOC membership is compulsory to practice.
+In order to be registered by the Ministry, an individual must have graduated from a university program with a degree in accounting, maintain membership and a certificate from the Syndicate of Commerce - Accountants and Auditors (SOC) and have completed the necessary paperwork.
+As such, SOC membership is compulsory to publicly practice.

-Initially after graduating and obtaining SOC certificate, a professional can be registered in the MoF list as a “Trainee Auditor”.
+Initially after graduating and obtaining an SOC certificate, a professional can be registered in the MoF list as a “Trainee Auditor”.
 After three years of work experience, a professional can apply to be taken off the trainee list and join the “Auditor” list under which an auditor can audit companies other than joint stock corporations.
 Only after an additional five years of work experience (total of 8 years) can they join the “Full Auditor” list entitling the individual to audit corporations.
-As such, only university education and the passage of time determine the registration and practicing rights of auditors and accountants in Egypt.
-No examination, continuing professional development, nor audit experience are required to obtain or maintain registration with the Ministry.
+No examination, continuing professional development, nor specific audit experience are required to obtain or maintain registration with the Ministry.

 Regulation of Auditors of Listed Companies

-In order to audit listed companies, an auditor must be listed in the Egyptian Financial Services Authority (EFSA) list of auditors.
+In order to audit listed companies, an auditor must be listed in the Egyptian Financial Services Authority (EFSA) registry of auditors.
 EFSA was established by Law No. 10 of 2009 to regulate listed entities and all Non-Banking Financial Institutions (NBFIs).
-This Law notes that the EFSA is responsible for (i) maintaining a register of auditors who are licensed to audit listed companies and NBFIs; (ii) establishing a quality assurance review system and an investigative and discipline system for EFSA-registered auditors; (iii) setting CPD requirements for EFSA-registered auditors; and (iv) establishing ethical requirements for EFSA-registered auditors.
+EFSA is responsible for (i) maintaining a register of auditors licensed to audit listed companies and NBFIs; (ii) establishing a quality assurance review system and an investigative and discipline system for EFSA-registered auditors; (iii) setting CPD requirements for EFSA-registered auditors; and (iv) establishing ethical requirements for EFSA-registered auditors.

-Alternatively, individuals with a membership certificate from the SOC and which hold membership with the Egyptian Society of Accountants and Auditors (ESAA) may bypass the EFSA system and register directly with the MoF as an auditor of listed companies.
+Alternatively, individuals with a membership certificate from the SOC and which hold membership with the Egyptian Society of Accountants and Auditors (ESAA) may register directly with the MoF—instead of the EFSA—as an auditor of listed companies.
 The ESAA is a voluntarily Professional Accountancy Organization (PAO) for professional accountants and auditors established by a Royal Decree in 1946 and given further statutory recognition by the Ministerial Order No. 2280.
 Resolution 554 of 2007.
 ESAA has three categories of members: professional accountants, auditors, and students.
 Its responsibilities include: (i) setting Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for its members; (ii) promoting the EFSA Code of Ethics for its members registered with the EFSA (there are no other ethical requirements established by the ESAA for other members); (iii) establishing an investigative and disciplinary system for its members; and (iv) proposing revisions to the Egyptian Accounting Standards and Egyptian Standards on Auditing Review and Other Assurance Services to the Minister of Investment and International Cooperation (MoI).

 Candidates for ESAA membership must satisfy one of the following conditions: (i) have at least three years of full-time work experience in the office of a practicing ESAA member, and successfully complete of the ESAA’s two-part examination; (ii) hold membership in the Institute of Chartered Accountants in England and Wales, or another acceptable foreign professional body (provided they pass the ESAA’s examinations on Egyptian tax law and Egyptian company law); or (iii) hold a doctoral degree in accounting with three years of experience in practice.